thedhanawada/Keep-Me-Alive/README.md

 I have added a basic blue favicon for the application.

+# MIT License

 The application is open sourced with MIT License.

-# MIT License

-Copyright (c) 2017 Nirmala Rao Dhanawada

 Please read the License file for more details.